 The Town Of Durham offers unequaled beauty and scenery.
 “In 1991, the State of New York designated 22 miles of road in the Town of Durham as New York State scenic Roads”, at the time, “the most mileage in a Town ever so designated.”
 The scenic and natural beauty, with rolling hills, five state views, mountain vistas, waterfalls and stone bridges take your breath away.
 Farms dot the countryside and the Catskill Mountains rise up “majestically” from the valley.

-Two major ski centers are a short drive away.
-Durham is great for cross country skiing, sledding and snowshoeing
+Two major ski centers, Windham Mountain and Hunter Mountain, are a short drive away.
+Durham is great for cross country skiing, sledding and snowshoeing.